-AVAILABILITY:
+AVAILABILITY

-Available to Consumers contracting for electric service from the Power Company who, through the operation of qualifying cogeneration or small power production facilities, as defined in the Power Company's Operational Policy relating thereto, with a design capacity of 100 kilowatts or less in the case of non-residential Consumers, or with a design capacity of 25 kilowatts or less in the case of residential Consumers, have available electric energy and the associated capacity which they desire to sell to the Power Company in accordance with the requirements of the Public Utility Regulatory Policies Act of 1978, as amended, and all governmental regulations lawfully promulgated thereunder (PURPA) and the Power Company's applicable rules, regulations, policies and rate schedules, in circumstances where the output of such facility is not reasonably anticipated to exceed the annual electric energy requirements of the Consumer and provided that the total aggregate electric generating capacity of all qualifying facilities interconnected to the electric distribution systems of the members of Buckeye Power, Inc. (Buckeye) and net metered does not exceed 1% of Buckeye's aggregate peak electric demand of all of the Buckeye members.
-For purposes of this Rate Schedule, the generation facility's output will be presumed to be "not reasonably anticipated to exceed the annual electric energy requirements of the Consumer" if the electric generating facility annually generates less than 120% of the Consumer's annual electric energy requirements.
-The Consumer's "annual electric requirements" shall be the average amount of electricity consumed annually by the Consumer for the electric consuming facilities located on the Consumer's premises over the previous three years, using the annual period of June 1 to May 31.
+Available to consumers contracting for electric service from the Cooperative who, through the operation of qualifying cogeneration or small power production facilities, as defined in the Cooperative's operational policy relating thereto, with a design capacity of 100 kilowatts (kW) or less in the case of nonresidential consumers, or with a design capacity of 25 kW or less in the case of residential consumers, have available electric energy and the associated capacity which they desire to sell to the Cooperative in accordance with the requirements of the Public Utility Regulatory Policies Act (PURPA) of 1978, as amended, and all governmental regulations lawfully promulgated thereunder and the Cooperative's applicable rules, regulations, policies and rate schedules, in circumstances where the output of such facility is not reasonably anticipated to exceed the annual electric energy requirements of the consumer and provided that the total aggregate electric generating capacity of all qualifying facilities interconnected to the electric distribution systems of the members of Buckeye Power, Inc. (Buckeye) and net billing does not exceed 1% of Buckeye's aggregate peak electric demand of all of the Buckeye members.
+For purposes of this rate schedule, the generation facility's output will be presumed to be "not reasonably anticipated to exceed the annual electric energy requirements of the consumer" if the electric generating facility annually generates less than 120% of the consumer's annual electric energy requirements.
+The consumer's "annual electric requirements" shall be the average amount of electricity consumed annually by the consumer for the electric consuming facilities located on the consumer's premises over the previous three years, using the annual period of June 1 to May 31.